-Ownership a at June

-Country of 30,
+Country of Ownership at June 30,

-incorporation 2018 2017
+incorporation 2019 2018

 0896800 BC Ltd. Canada 100% 100%

 Elk Creek Resources Corp.
 USA 100% 100%

 Certain prior year amounts have been reclassified to conform to current year presentation and these reclassifications had no effect on the reported results of operations or net equity as previously disclosed.